btj/ogp-notes/behavioral_subtyping.md

 If we assign a specification to each method of a class, then in doing so, we define a _behavioral type_.
 We say an object O is of behavioral type C, if, for every method M of C, calls of M on O comply with the specification of M in C.

+(Notice that the behavioral type defined by class is defined entirely by its _documentation_; the _implementation_ of a class is completely irrelevant to the behavioral type it defines.
+(But the implementation of class C _is_ relevant to the question of whether the instances of class C are of the behavioral type C.))

-Using this defining, we can rephrase the principle of modular reasoning about programs with dynamic binding as follows:
+Using this definition, we can rephrase the principle of modular reasoning about programs with dynamic binding as follows:
 - a method is correct if it complies with its specification, assuming that each object it interacts with is of the behavioral type given by its static type.
 - (If all methods of a class C are correct in this way, then this implies that the instances of class C are of behavioral type C.)
 - If a class D extends a class C, then behavioral type D is a _behavioral subtype_ of behavioral type C.